Prompting is Everything: The One Skill You Need to Master AI

 • Validation and review steps

-You can do a lot when you build on top of LLMs, but you really need to focus on learning how to prompt or you're going to create this system that does a ton of stuff really terribly.
-And you're not going to understand what to change or why it doesn't work well.
+You can do a lot when you build on top of LLMs, but you really need to focus on learning how to prompt, or you're going to create a system that does a ton of stuff really badly.
+And you won't understand what to change or why it doesn't work.

-I want to be clear: This is an always-learning kind of thing.
-You're not just going to sit down for 30 minutes, learn how to write a prompt, and you're done.
+Be clear about this: it's an always-learning kind of thing.
+You're not going to sit down for 30 minutes, learn how to write a prompt, and be done.
 That's not how it works.

-The truth is that this is a skill you refine over time.
+The truth is this is a skill you refine over time.

 In fact, right before this article, I went and edited my own prompts to change the styling of the images generated.
-I was getting too many default images that were just boring white backgrounds and boxes that looked like I drew them in three minutes.
-That wasn't very great for a blog.
+I was getting too many default images.
+Boring white backgrounds and boxes that looked like I drew them in three minutes.
+Not great for a blog.

 So I started talking about: